-- Course outcomes are mapped to program-level learning outcomes (PLOs) - Student assessments are recorded and may be mapped to individual course outcomes - Teaching and learning activities are recorded and may be associated with individual course outcomes - Other elements of a course may be mapped, depending on what the review team is investigating.
-Examples include high-impact practices (Kuh, 2008), labs, and faculty or institutional initiatives.
+- Course outcomes are mapped to program-level learning outcomes (PLOs) - Student assessments are recorded and may be mapped to individual course outcomes or to the course as a whole - Teaching and learning activities are recorded and may be associated with individual course outcomes or the course as a whole - Other elements of a course may be mapped, depending on what the review team is investigating.
+Examples include high-impact practices (Kuh, 2008), experiential learning, labs, and faculty or institutional initiatives.